Indonesian president condemns 'shootout' involving ASEAN officials in Myanmar - ExBulletin

 Indonesian president condemns ‘shootout’ involving ASEAN officials in Myanmar

-Indonesian President Joko Widodo on Monday condemned a “shooting” involving Association of Southeast Asian Nations (ASEAN) officials providing humanitarian aid to Myanmar and called for an end to violence there torn apart by conflict.
+Indonesian President Joko Widodo has condemned a ‘shootout’ involving Association of Southeast Asian Nations (ASEAN) officials providing humanitarian aid to Myanmar and called for an end to violence in the torn country by conflicts.

 It is unclear who was behind the incident, which Indonesian Foreign Ministry spokesman Teuku Faizasyah said happened in Hsi Hseng township in western Shan state. , and targeted officials from the ASEAN Humanitarian Aid Center.